bradchristie/taminations-flutter/assets/c1/triangle_formation.md

 identified by the formation of their “base”.
 A Wave-Based Triangle has the dancers in the base usually in a Mini-Wave (also possible: a Couple).
-A Tandem-Based Triangle has the dancers in the base usually in a tandem (also possible: Facing or Back-to-Back dancers).
+A Tandem-Based Triangle has the dancers in the base usually in a Tandem (also possible: Facing or Back-to-Back dancers).

 >
 > ![alt](triangle_5a.png)